Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Cholesky-Type Factorizations as Block Representations of Solvable Linear Algebraic Groups

-The proof will be an application of Proposition \ref{Prop7.2} for each of the cases.
+\begin{proof}[Proof of Theorem \ref{CholTow}] The proof will be an application of Proposition \ref{Prop7.2} for each of the cases.
 We begin with the case for the linear transformation representation of $G_m = B_m \times N_m$ on $M_{m, m}$, the $m \times m$ matrices.
 We claim that the partial flag